MarcoPrins/tic-tac-toe/README.md

 ### Features & issues I didn't get to
 * Persisted game progress & scores when you refresh.
 I was looking at [`ember-local-storage`](https://github.com/funkensturm/ember-local-storage) for this.
+* Something I would have liked to do is extract the victory checking to a separate utility class.
+I haven't found a clean Ember way to do this yet.
 * Making the last token show up when the game ends.
 * Adding tests for each victory condition.
 * Debugging an async issue in my play controller test.